evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Utilities.md

 ```

 Using enums is a recommended practice.
-With enums set up, we can make sure to refer to the same contant or variable every time.
+With enums set up, we can make sure to refer to the same constant or variable every time.
 Keeping all enums in one place also means we have a good overview of the constants with which we are dealing.

 The alternative to enums would be, for example, to pass around a string named `"constitution"`.
 If you mis-spelled this as, say, `"consitution"`, you would not necessarily know it right away because the error would happen later when the string is not recognized.
 By using the enum practice,should you make a typo getting `Ability.COM` instead of `Ability.CON`, Python will immediately raise an error becase this enum with the typo will not be recognized.